May Dugas de Pallandt van Eerde: Adoption

 Little is known of the Baroness's life after the conclusion of the 1917 Menominee trial.
 She adopted an infant boy in 1917 (she was 47 or 48 at the time) and named him John Andrew van Eerde.
 National Archives ship records show the Baroness and her son traveling in the summer months to Europe during his childhood and adolescent years.
 John van Eerde attended Harvard and became a Professor of Romance Languages at Lehigh University.
 He served with distinction during World War II (as in interpreter of Italian prisoner mail for Allied Intelligence), married, had one child, and died in 2006.

 Death

 The Baroness died in New York City on March 10, 1937.
 Her death certificate identified her as May de Pallandt van Eerde and the cause of death was noted as cancer.
 The newspaper death notice listed her as beloved wife Marie of Edward Allen Morrisey, who worked for the Zanuck Movie Company.
-She is buried in Gate of Heaven Cemetery, Hawthorne, Westchester County, New York.

-In popular culture

-The life of May Dugas de Pallandt van Eerde is the subject of the novel Parlor Games (Doubleday 2013) by Maryka Biaggio.